In Part 1 of this step-by-step tutorial, we explained how to use widgets in WordPress and in Part 2, you learned how to configure text widgets.

 Insert a new Text widget into your sidebar, paste the content from your clipboard into the content field and click Save …

-Your new custom widget will be added to your sidebar…
+Your new custom widget is now added to the sidebar…

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...